Buena Vista Township, New Jersey: Education

 Buena Regional High School with 535 students in grades 9-12.

 Borough public school students are also eligible to attend the Atlantic County Institute of Technology in the Mays Landing section of Hamilton Township or the Charter-Tech High School for the Performing Arts, located in Somers Point.

 Founded in 1959, St. Augustine Preparatory School is an all-male Catholic high school, operated under the jurisdiction of the Roman Catholic Diocese of Camden.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 121.52 mi of roadways, of which 90.65 mi were maintained by the municipality, 21.27 mi by Atlantic County and 9.60 mi by the New Jersey Department of Transportation.

 The main highways serving Buena Vista Township include U.S. Route 40, which runs from Buena southeastward across the township to Hamilton Township.
-New Jersey Route 54 also crosses the township, starting at U.S. Route 40 at the Buena border and continuing northeastward across the township to Folsom.
+Route 54 also crosses the township, starting at U.S. Route 40 at the Buena border and continuing northeastward across the township to Folsom.

-The closest limited access roads are Route 55 in neighboring Franklin and Vineland, as well as the Atlantic City Expressway in Hamilton Township.
+The closest limited access roads are Route 55 in neighboring Franklin Township and Vineland, as well as the Atlantic City Expressway in Hamilton Township.